greenluck18/hdshop-backend/README.md

 To use Honeyduke Shop, follow these steps:

-1. To start the backend part create the db user and db
+1. To start the backend part, create the db user and db.
-2. Write all credentials in config.json
+2. Write all credentials in `config.json`.
-3. Migrate all models into your db
+3. Migrate all models into your db:
+    3.1 In terminal, write `npm run migration-generate`.
+    3.2 In terminal, write `npm run migration-up`.
+    3.3 In terminal, write `npm run migration-down`.
-4. Make sure your PostgreSQL app is running
+4. Make sure your PostgreSQL app is running.
-5. Write in terminal npm run start
+5. Write in terminal `npm run start`.

 ...

 ## Future Development